Asset Bubbles and Inflation

 Commodity Equity Bull Markets Can Begin with Tech Busts

-The chart below from Bank of America shows how an equity bull market in energy, materials, and financials began simultaneously with the 2000 tech and telecom bust.
+The chart below from Bank of America shows how an equity bull market in energy, materials, and financials began simultaneously with the 2000 tech and telecom bust using the sectors in the MSCI All-Country World Index.
 We think a similar rotation in favor of commodity equities is poised to unfold again today based on similar imbalances, positioning, and relative valuations to 2000.
-The Great Rotation, one of Crescat’s overriding investment themes and which encompasses this transition out of overvalued large cap growth and into undervalued energy and natural resource equities, started to play out through all of 2022.
+The Great Rotation, one of Crescat’s overriding investment themes, which encompasses this transition out of overvalued large cap growth and into undervalued energy and natural resource equities, started to play out through all of 2022.
 However, here we are again with a complete retest of the extremes.
+We believe the Great Rotation is still to come.

 Performance

 Net returns are shown below through July in a new format.
-Performance figures presented “Excluding SCM SP” represent the fund’s net returns calculated without the impact of the San Cristobal Mining, Inc. side pocket that was designated on July 1st, 2024.
-The side pocket includes a private equity asset that is not available to new investors in the funds after July 1, 2024.
+Performance figures presented “Excluding SCM SP” represent the fund’s net returns calculated without the impact of the San Cristobal Mining, Inc. (“SCM”) side pocket that was designated on July 1st, 2024.
+The side pocket includes a private equity asset that is not available to new investors in the funds on or after July 1, 2024.
 Excluding these assets provides a clearer view of the performance to investors coming into the funds after that date.
 New investors cannot participate in the SCM Side Pocket and will not share in its potential gains or losses.
 Investors should consider both the overall performance and the performance excluding the side pocket when evaluating the fund’s returns.

 Performance data represents past performance, and past performance does not guarantee future results.
 Performance data is subject to revision following each monthly reconciliation and/or annual audit.
 Individual performance may be lower or higher than the performance data presented.
 The currency used to express performance is U.S. dollars.
 Before January 1, 2003, the results reflect accounts managed at a predecessor firm.
 See additional performance disclosures below.